lapy.Solver¶

 fem_tria_mass(tria[, lump])Compute the sparse symmetric mass matrix of the Laplace-Beltrami operator for a given triangle mesh.

-poisson([h, dtup, ntup])Solver for the poisson equation with boundary conditions.
+poisson([h, dtup, ntup])Solver for the Poisson equation with boundary conditions.

 Notes